Before You Begin

 - You cannot back up a VM if the restore process is running for this VM.
 Wait for the restore process to finish, and then you can start the backup job.

 - Backup job compression, deduplication and block size settings cannot be changed.
-Default settings are the following:
+Built-in settings:

 - You can configure encryption settings in backup repository settings using the Veeam Backup & Replication console.
 For more information, see the Access Permissions section of the Veeam Backup & Replication User Guide.

-- GDPR locations cannot be set within AHV Backup Proxy backup jobs.
+- GDPR locations cannot be set in Veeam Backup for RHV backup jobs.

 Backup Chain Limitations

-- AHV Backup Proxy creates per-VM backup chains: one backup chain contains data for one VM only.
-Even if you add several VMs to a backup job, AHV Backup Proxy creates several backup chains on the backup repository, one per every VM processed by the job.
+- Veeam Backup for RHV creates per-VM backup chains: one backup chain contains data for one VM only.
+Even if you add several VMs to a backup job, Veeam Backup for RHV creates several backup chains on the backup repository, one per each VM processed by the job.

 - You cannot disable deduplication and compression of backups.

-- If a VM has an active backup chain and at some point the UUID of the VM is changed (for example, due to migration to another cluster), Veeam Backup for Nutanix AHV cannot continue the old backup chain for this VM.
-In this case, you can re-add this VM to the backup job and Veeam Backup for Nutanix AHV will create a new backup chain for the VM with a new UUID.
+- If a VM has an active backup chain and at some point the UUID of the VM is changed (for example, due to migration to another cluster), Veeam Backup for RHV cannot continue the old backup chain for this VM.
+In this case, you can re-add this VM to the backup job and Veeam Backup for RHV will create a new backup chain for the VM with a new UUID.

 Note that you can still use backups from the old backup chain for restore operations.

-Backup File and Jobs in Veeam Backup & Replication Console
+Backup Files and Jobs in Veeam Backup & Replication Console

-Jobs and backups created by AHV Backup Proxy are viewable in the Veeam Backup & Replication console.
-However, some of the Veeam Backup & Replication functionality is not available for these backups and jobs.
-Mind the following limitations.
+You can view jobs and backups created by Veeam Backup for RHV in the Veeam Backup & Replication console.
+However, most of the Veeam Backup & Replication functionality is not available for these backups and jobs.
+Mind the following limitations:

-- In the Veeam Backup & Replication console, you cannot create or edit jobs of AHV Backup Proxy.
+- In the Veeam Backup & Replication console, you cannot create or edit jobs of Veeam Backup for RHV.